matthewSorensen/starfield/README.md

                              see OpenCV documentation for how to find this.
   --resolution TEXT          Desired camera capture resolution, in the format
                              WIDTHxHEIGHT
+  --driver TEXT              Python path to a class that provides a machine
+                             driver implementation.
   --focus-height FLOAT       Initial guess for the focus plane.
 If not
                              provided, a live camera view and jog interface will appear before the autofocus pass.